Horbenkodev/hugo-blog/content/posts/what-platform-better-protects-your-privacy-ios-or-android/index.md

 ---
-title: 'What Platform Better Protects Your Privacy: iOS or Android?'
+title: "What Platform Better Protects Your Privacy: iOS or Android?"
+draft: false
-publishDate: '2019-03-07T00:00:00Z'
+publishDate: 2019-03-07T00:00:00Z
-authors:
-- emily-clark
+image: Mobile-privacy.jpg
+og_image: Mobile-privacy.jpg
 description: Mobile users are on edge when it comes to their data privacy, and for good reasons.
 Last year's headlines exposed major privacy breaches from big-name companies that millions of people trusted with sensitive personal data.
-image: Mobile-privacy.jpg
-og_image: Mobile-privacy.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - mobile-development-team
 categories:
   - mobile
+industries: []
 ---
 Mobile users are on edge when it comes to their data privacy, and for good reasons.